-On September 29, 2021, the board of directors (the "Board") approved the KORE Group Holdings, Inc. 2021 Long-Term Stock Incentive Plan (the "2021 Plan") to promote the interests of the Company and its stockholders by (i) attracting and retaining employees and directors of, and consultants to, the Company and its subsidiaries; (ii) motivating such individuals by means of performance-related incentives to achieve longer-range performance goals; and (iii) enabling such individuals to participate in the long-term growth and financial success of the Company.
+On September 29, 2021, the baard of directors (the "Board") approved the KORE Group Holdings, Inc. 2021 Long-Term Stock Incentive Plan (the "2021 Plan") to promote the interests of the Company and its stockholders by (i) attracting and retaining employees and directors of, and consultants to, the Company and its subsidiaries; (ii) motivating such individuals by means of performance-related incentives to achieve longer-range performance goals; and (iii) enabling such individuals to participate in the long-term growth and financial success of the Company.
 The 2021 Plan allows for the grant of share-based payment awards to employees, directors of the Board, and consultants to the Company.
-The 2021 Plan is administered by the Compensation Committee of the Board.
-On December 8, 2021, the Compensation Committee of the Board approved the future grants of certain Restricted Stock Unit Awards ("RSUs"), the effectiveness of which were contingent upon the filing and effectiveness of the Form S-8 Registration Statement of the common stock, which occurred on January 4, 2022.
+The 2021 Plan is administered by the Compensation Committee of the Board and consultants to the Company.
+The 2021 Plan is administered by the Compensation Committee of the Board and Communices of which occurred on January 4, 2022.